Posted on Leave a comment

 On a personal note, I prioritize resolving conflicts promptly.
 It’s important to acknowledge that I experience conflicts more often than one might assume, including both internal and external struggles.
 However, as a proponent of peace, I inherently despise conflict and favor peaceful coexistence among individuals.

 If you are reading this, it’s likely that you too are an advocate for peace.
-You may detest all forms of conflict, yet find yourself repeatedly entangled in them.
+You may detest all forms of conflict yet find yourself repeatedly entangled in them.
 If so, then you possess a clear motive for consistently seeking peace and harmony.
 Undoubtedly, you have your own reasons for promoting peace within and beyond your family circle.

 What Is the Importance of Resolving Family and Inter-Family Conflicts?

 The significance of resolving family conflicts lies in the fact that not all humans enjoy conflict.
 Perhaps those akin to Cain relish hate speech, insults, deceit, and frequently causing harm to others.
 However, disliking these actions does not make us saints by our own merit.
 This implies that we may err unintentionally.

 There’s a vast difference between taking pleasure in harming others and doing so inadvertently.
 When I cause you pain unintentionally, I readily acknowledge my fault, leaving you the choice to forgive or not.
 But intentional harm is an entirely different matter, marking the distinction between Abel-like and Cain-like individuals.
-It appears certain natures or spirits compel people to inflict pain on other beings, including humans.

-Understanding the value of living in peace and harmony with oneself and others underscores the importance of resolving conflicts within and beyond one’s biological family.
-Whether you were born into or adopted by your family is irrelevant; what matters is how you treat others to foster peace and harmony.
 As mentioned before, for me, peace is innate.
 It’s not an aspiration but the essence of my existence, flowing through my veins and present in every aspect of my being.
 My nature is to love and pursue personal peace, which sometimes means steering clear of troublesome humans and animals.

-This disposition prompts me to smile at the sight of innocent children, humans, or animals.
-It leads me to appreciate nature—the plants, birds, fish, animals, insects, reptiles, and even worms.
 While some creatures may frighten me, I recognize them as fellow beings.
 This awareness is not derived from any religious doctrine but is an intrinsic part of my humanity, shared by many others who think and act as I do.

 My Final Words

-As we reach the conclusion of this article, I’d like to offer some final words of wisdom and advice.
 You’re likely familiar with conflicts at various levels within human societies.
 The focus here has been on conflicts both within and external to the family.
 My guidance is that no universal rules guarantee success; we create laws and sometimes break them.
 Live life on your terms, and you’ll be alright.
 Avoid conflict if it displeases you, and if you cherish peace, strive for it and pursue inner peace always.

 We humans are diverse; some of us may gravitate towards violence, and for them, that’s acceptable.
 Concentrate on what brings joy to your heart and engage in activities that make life enjoyable.
 Life is short and can be meaningful, depending on our perspective.
-Religious beliefs are not a prerequisite for such a realization.
-The afterlife remains a mystery, but the present is ours to live.
-So, let’s live for today and let tomorrow take care of itself.

 I trust this article has been beneficial to you.
 Feel free to share your reflections.
 Your thoughts are welcome in the comment section below.
 I pray and trust that God will safeguard you during and beyond the global pandemic, according to His plan for you.
-Shalom!

 Further Readings